Harvard fencing scandal of 2020

 However, both brothers were athletic and academic standouts prior to their recruitment and competed at meets throughout their tenure on the team.
-Additionally, Eric Zhao served as the Team Captain of Harvard Fencing (chosen by the team via popular vote).
+Additionally, Eric Zhao served as the team captain of Harvard Fencing (chosen by the team via popular vote).

-By the Jury's unanimous decision, both Jie "Jack" Zhao and Peter Brand were cleared of all charges on December 21st, 2022.
-The jury deliberated for only 5 hours before returning the not guilty verdict.
+By the jury's unanimous decision, both Jie "Jack" Zhao and Peter Brand were cleared of all charges on December 21, 2022.
+The jury deliberated for only five hours before returning the not guilty verdicts.

 Fencing

 Fencing is an NCAA sport.
 Top fencers around the nation have the opportunity to be recruited to a college, often slightly or significantly boosting their chances of acceptance with the opportunity to receive a scholarship.
 Top universities like MIT, Boston College, and The Ohio State University all have both men's and women's NCAA fencing teams.

 Conspiracy Accusation

 Maryland businessman Jie "Jack" Zhao and Harvard's former head fencing coach Peter Brand connected for years before Harvard accepted either of Zhao's sons.
 Over the course of five years, Zhao was accused of paying for Brand's car, part of Brand's son's college tuition at Penn State, the mortgage on Brand's house, Brand's water and sewer bills, and renovations for Brand's new house.
 In total, Zhao had been accused of spending over $1.5 million in alleged bribes.
 In 2016, Zhao bought Brand's house for twice as much as its initial value, paying almost $1 million.
 Zhao never lived in the house and later sold it for $665,000.

 However, the defense was able to prove that the entire sum of money in question were loans to Brand that had already been paid back in full with interest to Zhao by 2021.